Read a version of this story on CNN Arabic.

-A battle is under way for the last major town in the sweep to flush out Islamist militants
+It is the last major town in the sweep to flush out Islamist militants

-Control of the airport comes after troops seized cities of Timbuktu and Gao
+Control of the airport comes days after troops seized Timbuktu and Gao cities

 French President Francois Hollande will travel to Mali on Saturday, where his nation’s troops have been battling Islamist militants for three weeks alongside African forces.